-With the ever-growing interest from the general public towards understanding climate science, it is becoming increasingly important that we present our model results and methods in ways that are accessible and engaging to non-experts.
-It is also becomingly increasingly easier for scientists to use tools such as social media to engage with non-expert audiences and the wider public.
+With the ever-growing interest from the general public towards understanding climate science, it is becoming increasingly important that we present this information in ways accessible to non-experts.
+When accompanying an animated visualisation, as performed in this work, the combination of music and imagery provides additional contextual clues to aid in the interpretation.